 a. arrange transport service

 This will be pricey.
 You are essentially taking a cab for 111km.
-For reference, the transport service via Green Pathways will get you from Managua airport to Rivas for $150 USD.
+Aim to spend around $150 USD.
 Ouch.
 Do shop around.

 A much easier (aka cheaper) approach would be to make friends with an expat or two, while you are in town.
 I received two offers for a ride to Rivas from two families, making that trip anyway.
 Many expats are in Managua over the weekend, doing grocery shopping and running errands, and heading back towards Rivas on Sunday.
 This, of course, implies some flexibility on your end in terms of scheduling.

 If you have never taken a local bus while travelling, this may be a bit of culture shock.
 But it’s also fun.
 And educational.